Recognizing Abuse and What to Do About It

 Helping a Child

 Many people are afraid of reporting child abuse because of the prevalent attitudes that someone else’s children are either “their responsibility” or “their property”.
 They think,” I don’t want the person I reported to know,” or “It’s not my business.”
-The truth is that without aware adults, some children might never receive help.
+The truth is, without aware adults, some children might never receive help.
 Be an advocate for children by knowing the signs of abuse and reporting child abuse.
-Remember, you reporting suspicion of child abuse.
+Remember, always report suspicion of child abuse.
 Even if you aren’t sure, it’s better to let authorities check it out.
 You might save a child’s life!